DanySK/course-laboratory-of-software-systems/slides/content/26-ddd-cqrs/_index.md

 ## The whole picture

-* If you are working in a collaborative domain with heavy reads and writes, you can use an eventually consistent read model in conjunction with business tasks being handled out of process
+* If you are working in a collaborative domain with heavy reads and writes, you can use an eventually consistent read model in conjunction with business tasks being handled out of the process

 {{< image src="assets/cqrs_11.png" width="65">}}